splunk/public-o11y-docs/get-started/core2o11y/core-o11y-landing.rst

    .. _core-o11y-landing:

 ****************************************************************
-Expand the Splunk platform into observability
+The Splunk platform and Splunk Observability Cloud
 ****************************************************************

 .. meta::